tldr-pages/tldr/pages/common/git-magic.md

 `git magic`

-- Add untracked files and commit changes with a generated message:
+- [a]dd untracked files and commit changes with a generated message:

 `git magic -a`